rarebkcat/rarebkcat.github.io/_pages/DCRM-manuals/dcrmb.md

 The terms included here are either lacking in AACR2, or, though present there, require some amendment to accommodate these rules to the description of special printed materials.
-The definitions marked with an asterisk have been derived from G. Thomas Tanselle’s “The bibliographical concepts of issue and state,” in The Papers of the Bibliographical Society of America, 69 (1975), p.
+The definitions marked with an asterisk have been derived from G. Thomas Tanselle’s "The bibliographical concepts of issue and state," in The Papers of the Bibliographical Society of America, 69 (1975), p.
 17‐66.
 Bibliographic description.
 A set of bibliographic data recording and identifying a publication, i.e., the description that begins with the title proper and ends with the last note.